-For me, the degree program Business Informatics represents a successful combination of business administration and computer science, which cannot be more current.
-The program should prepare me for the professional life as best as possible, so that later on I can do my bit for digitalization.
-The fact that the University of Mannheim is one of Germany's best universities makes studying here very interesting.
-In addition, as a competitive athlete, I have access to the special support of the Elite Student Athletes Scholarship Rhine-Neckar Metropolitan Region, which helps me to complete my studies better in addition to top-level sport.
+For me, the bachelor's program in Business Informatics constitutes a successful combination of Business Administration and Computer Science, which could hardly be more in line with current demands.
+I chose this program to seek the best possible preparation for my future professional career and with one goal in mind: to do my part in promoting digitalization.
+The fact that the University of Mannheim is one of Germany's best universities makes studying here very appealing.
+In addition, as a competitive athlete, I have access to extensive support granted in the framework of the Elite Student Athletes Scholarship Rhine-Neckar Metropolitan Region, which helps me perform better at university while practicing top-class sports.

 I really liked how the program combined Computer Science, Business Administration and Business Informatics with a wide range of soft skills seminars.
 That exact combination is required in my current job as an IT consultant.
 The key competences, presentation techniques and rhetoric, are also very useful in my daily work.